HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/schemaui.md

       3. Click **Add**.

     !!!tip

+        - You can add a validation rule for each field you added to the database form.
-        To delete a validation rule, select the validation rule you want to delete and then click **Delete Rule**.
+        - To delete a validation rule, select the validation rule you want to delete and then click **Delete Rule**.
 In the confirmation dialog, click **Delete**.

 6. Click **Save**.